About

 - Outbound VPN.
 Force all outbound Internet traffic through a specified VPN.

 - Network (LAN) access.
-Determine what access rights these devices have on the LAN. e.g. "all", "none", "other devices with the same profile", "custom devices/ports".
+Determine access to other devices on the LAN. e.g. "all", "none", "other devices with the same Security Profile", "devices with specific Security Profiles".

 - Internet (WAN) access.
 Determine what access rights these devices have to the Internet. e.g. "all", "none", "everything except a blacklist", or "nothing except a whitelist".